groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/pdf-watermarking-attachments/remove-annotation-pdf/_index.md

     PdfContent pdfContent = watermarker.GetContent<PdfContent>();
 ```
 ## Step 2: Remove Annotations
 Now, let's proceed to remove annotations from the PDF document.
-You have two options to remove annotations: by index or by reference.
+You have two options to remove annotations: by index or by tutorials.
 ### Remove Annotation by Index
 To remove an annotation by its index:
 ```csharp